-Degradation of the cultural landscape and architecture in towns of Dobrota, Prcanj, Perast and Kostanjica in UNESCO Natural and Culturo Historical region of Kotor
+The cultural landscape in danger of UNESCO Natural and Culturo-historical region of Kotor

 Over the last decade, the region of the Bay of Kotor, which has been the UNESCO heritage site since 1979, is the area where severe destruction of the cultural landscape has occurred due to the excessive building industry, triggered by huge investments.
 Such appalling development of the entire Bay is threatening to devastate the fragile cultural landscape of the Bay of Kotor.
 Because of excessive destruction of the outstanding universal value of the cultural landscape, traditional urban settlements are endangered by the over-scaled architecture for commercial purposes.